rthurmes/np-wordle/README.md

 - **Worldle** for the inspiration and game mechanics
 - **Streamlit** for the excellent web app framework

-i have no affiliation with the national park service or wordle. im just vibin
+i have no affiliation with the national park service or wordle. im just havin fun🏄